DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

 Navigate to the page for approvals named `PgManageImps` within the app as shown in the screenshot below and click the edit icon:
 <br><img src="./images/wiz_layout_page_import.png" /><br>

+You will notice that this page is again split into multiple screens on the left side, which can fill the whole or only parts of the page:
+- OvrImports
+- WizardStepImpHeader
+- WizardStepUploadData
+- WizardStepAppr

+Click through them to see the whole page changing.
+We can use later use `Navigate()` Buttons to travel between them with a selected amount of local variables instead of using global ones.
+For now we will focus on WizardStepImpHeader.

 As you know it from other environments our application shall support responsive layout so we will avoid pixel based statements.
 A key are containers that allow to layout their child components based on relative a measurement such as a percentage.
 Container layout their children either horizontally or vertically and can be nested.
 We already implemented the first container for you that uses the expressions `Parent.Width` and `Parent.Height` to occupy all space of the screen.
 The screenshot below shows the starting point.
 As you can see there is a gap in the sense that the main content is missing:
 <br><img src="./images/wiz_layout_start_point.png" /><br>